SollyCB/c-type-checking/README.md

 ## Improvements

 - I would like to be able to handle reference lvalues without requiring a different macro.
 This is not a hude deal, as the macro would only be used in a small number of function implementations, but still.
-- Also, the compiler messages are pretty verbose due to the nested macros, but are still better than most of the stuff you get from C++ template errors.